 TIES Center is the national technical assistance center on inclusive practices and policies.
-It works with states, districts, and schools to support the movement of students from less inclusive to more inclusive environments.
+It works with states, districts, and schools to support the movement of students with disabilities from less inclusive to more inclusive environments.

 Inclusion is an ongoing commitment to work for the valued membership, active participation, and learning of each student with their age grade peers, utilizing a wide array of school community structures, practices, and supports.
 Specific outcomes and values underlying each area of focus are:

 - Include students in their grade level general education classrooms at least 80% of the school day, providing an age-appropriate home base for each student

 - A limited amount of instruction outside of the general education classroom might be provided to any student if the classroom-level team thinks it is needed to meet individual student needs